 What a brave new world.
 Global cyber insurgencies continue unabated.
 Decreasing dwell time is imperative in 2018.
 In order to achieve this goal, we must embrace the hunt.

-Every organization should stand up a threat hunt team.
+Every organization should stand up a threat hunting team.
 The team must be multidisciplinary with experience in e-forensics and penetration testing.
 These teams must play chess while possessing deep knowledge of geopolitics (understanding the motivation for a cyberattack is paramount.)

 It is also paramount to assemble a team of operators who understand that the solution to identifying an active compromise on the network requires knowledge of not only technical solutions (endpoint monitoring, passive network monitoring, memory augmentation), but also knowledge of current exploits, vulnerabilities, threat actor methodology and TTPs.